AAU-Space-Robotics/rover-software/README.md

 Simulation assets and detailed instructions are not available yet — coming soon.
 Check the documentation site for updates and the `docs/` directory later for example scenarios and launch files.

+## Contributing

+Please see our [Contributing Guide](CONTRIBUTING.md) for details on our development process, branching strategy, and code style.

 ---

 For more detailed guides, see the `docs/` directory or visit the documentation site linked above.